projectgus/hyundai-kona-ev-can-logs/README.md

 ## Logs

-Numbers 'TS nnn` are log timestamps in seconds, correlated from videos or notes.
+Numbers `TS nnn` are log timestamps in seconds, correlated from videos or notes.
 Approximate only.

 Many logs have accompanying videos that I haven't put in the repo (too big).
 If you're unsure about what happens at a particular time then you can open an Issue and ask me to check the video, I'll see what I can do.

 ### 221207-1-2019-pcan-dcan-vehicle-ready-scancodes-custompids.csv
 Model: 2019

 Channel 0: PCAN, Channel 1: DCAN with an OBD2 BT dongle attached.

 Vehicle is Powered On and Ready for the entire log.